anova0515/website/content/project/vietnam_bargaining/index.md

   preview_only: true
 publication_types:
 - "7"
-publishDate: "2022-09-26T00:00:00Z"
+publishDate: "2024-11-10T00:00:00Z"
 publication: "Working Paper"
-summary: "We investigate how scientists’ outside options affect their wages and knowledge production.
-We document how the abrupt end of draft deferrals for American graduate students in 1967 sharply changed the outside option of young working male scientists.
-A triple difference analysis reveals scientist wages are sensitive to outside option changes, but their knowledge production is not."
+summary: "We investigate how scientists’ outside options affect their knowledge production.
+We document how the abrupt end of draft deferrals for American graduate students in 1967 sharply changed the outside option of young working male scientists."
 tags: []
-title: 'Outside Options in the Labor Market: Evidence from Vietnam Draft Avoidance'
+title: 'Researchers, Ideas, and Economic Growth: Evidence from Vietnam Draft Avoidance'
 ---